opengisch/QField-docs/en/prepare/attributes-form.rst

      :width: 600px
      :alt: Picture in QField

-On synchronization the sub-directory with the pictures has to be copied as well.
+On synchronization the sub-directory with the pictures, pdf and docs has to be copied as well.

-**Warning**

 The option "hyperlink" on the attachment widget will disable the camera functionality and enable a hyperlink to open a document (pdf, doc, ...).